nya3jp/tast/docs/test_dependencies.md

 that precisely communicates the test's actual requirement.

-Features are composed from USE flags and board names, which are statically defined when the system image is built. [software_defs.go] lists boolean expressions that are used to generate features; for example, an imaginary feature named `hd_audio` with the expression
+Features are composed from USE flags and board names, which are statically defined when the system image is built.
+As an example, the USE flags for Brya devices are defined in [make.defaults]. [software_defs.go] lists boolean expressions that are used to generate features; for example, an imaginary feature named `hd_audio` with the expression